-Life insurance: it’s necessary, but most of us don’t enjoy buying it.
-Purchasing a policy can bring to mind worst case scenarios that may be difficult to think about.
-The negative associations people often have towards life insurance can lead to hasty decisions so they “just get it over with.”
-But this less than careful planning can leave people vulnerable to being underinsured—having less cover than they actually need.
+Life insurance: it’s something that most of us don’t enjoy thinking about or shopping for.
+Taking out a policy can bring to mind worst case scenarios that may be difficult to think about.
+The negative feelings people often have towards life insurance may lead to hasty decisions so they can “just get it over with”.
+But less than careful planning can leave people vulnerable to being underinsured—having less cover than they actually need.

 Underinsurance is a big problem in New Zealand.
-Kiwis of all ages and income levels are underestimating the amount of life insurance cover they may need, creating a gap estimated at $195 billion.1 Women are especially likely to fall into the underinsured category.
+Kiwis of all ages and incomes are underestimating the amount of life insurance cover they may need, creating a gap estimated at $195 billion.1 Women are especially likely to be underinsured.
 But why?

 Overworked, but undervalued

-Despite advances in equality, women worldwide still devote more hours to housework than men.
-Women in the Asia-Pacific region clock an average of four hours each day, whilst men average less than two.2 Women are also more likely to be their family’s primary caregiver3, shouldering much of their household’s physical and emotional workload.
+Despite advances in equality, women worldwide still spend more hours on housework than men.
+Women in the Asia-Pacific region clock an average of four hours each day, whilst men average less than two.2 Women are also more likely to be their family’s primary caregiver,3 making them responsible for much of their household’s physical and emotional workload.

-Salary.com, an American job site, estimated in 2016 that the work done by stay-at-home mums is worth around $196,000 NZD per year!
-Even women with full-time careers outside the home could be due a “mummy bonus,” as working women are also responsible for the majority of housework and childcare.2
+Salary.com, an American job site, estimated in 2019 that the work done by stay-at-home mums is worth around $266,000 NZD per year!
+Even women with full-time careers outside the home could be due a “mummy bonus”, as working women are also responsible for most of the housework and childcare.2

 The work women do in the home is important.
 And yet, it is still undervalued, even by women themselves.
-A similar salary study4 found that only 7% of women thought the job mums do is worth a six-figure salary.
-Eleven percent valued household work at just $10,000 per year.
-This undervaluing translates to life insurance.
-Women generally have lower amounts of life cover compared to their income than men do, even amongst higher paid women.1
+A similar salary study found that only 7% of women thought the job mums do is worth a six-figure salary.4 Eleven percent valued household work at just $10,000 per year.
+This undervaluing of work carries over to life insurance.
+Women generally have lower amounts of life cover compared to their income than men do, something that’s even true for higher paid women.1

 Two income households would miss the extra money, even if you’re not the primary breadwinner.
 But beyond a traditional salary, the financial contribution women make to the home is often overlooked.
 Hiring someone to do jobs such as childcare, cooking, housekeeping, and shopping would cost a lot if you were unable to perform these tasks.

-A serious injury or untimely death can also take an emotional toll on families.
-Whilst money can never erase the pain, it can help people cope by covering mental health services or in-home nursing fees.
-It could also help provide for household expenses, giving your loved ones less to worry about during a trying time.
+A terminal illness diagnosis or untimely death takes an emotional toll on families as well.
+Whilst money can never erase the pain, it could help cover mental health services or the cost of in-home care.
+It could also help provide for household expenses, giving your loved ones less thing to worry about during a trying time.

 A life insurance payout could help cover anything from lost income to expenses such as after school care, housekeeping or takeaway meals during busy times of the year.
-Many policies cover more than just death by providing living benefits that are paid out whilst you’re still alive.
-These can include diagnosis of a terminal illness or if you suffer a serious injury.
+Many policies cover more than just death, with some paying the benefit early if you’re diagnosed with a terminal illness.

 And there’s a silver lining when it comes to women and life insurance: it’s typically less expensive for women than for men!
-A number of factors help women take advantage of lower premiums, including longer life expectancy and higher probabilities of seeking preventative medical care.
+Several factors help women take advantage of lower premiums, including longer life expectancy and being more likely to seek preventative medical care.

 Momentum Life can help